 If you guessed that total daily energy expenditure refers to the total amount of energy your body burns every day, you’re right.

 When you add up the energy burned by your basal metabolic rate (BMR) plus the additional energy burned through physical activity and the food you eat, you arrive at your TDEE.

 You already know how BMR fits into this equation and everyone knows that physical activity burns energy, but many people don’t know that digesting and absorbing food costs energy too.

-This is known as the thermic effect of food, or TEF, and research shows that it accounts for about 10% of total daily energy expenditure, with amounts varying based on the foods you’re eating.
+This is known as the thermic effect of food, or TEF, and research shows it accounts for about 10% of total daily energy expenditure, with amounts varying based on the foods you’re eating.

 (Protein costs more energy to process than carbohydrate, and dietary fat costs the least amount of energy.)